vbelfouredemo/StudioLab/docs/sections/Models.md

 ![model properties](../../assets/images/modelProps.gif)

 ## 2. Add References to the New Models
 Select the `device.v1.json` model and add references (`$ref`) to the new models you added in the previous step.
 This will create a complete representation of the schema used to manage devices.

+In other words, within the `device.v1.json` model, add references to the `user.v1.yaml`, `account.v1.yaml` and `location.v1.yaml files`.

 ![devices](../../assets/images/device.png)